 That’s why we expanded our search with this list of cruises under $500.
 With just a couple of hundred dollars extra per person, your list of options expands dramatically.
 Perhaps best of all, many week-long cruises are now within your budget.

 What follows below are not necessarily the cheapest cruises you can take.
 Instead, we’ve highlighted a number of vacations that are under $500 and unique or good deals for varied reasons.
-This includes a sub-$500 cruise to Alaska, a trip aboard one of the largest cruise ships in the world, and one of the cheapest trips to Cuba we’ve seen.
+This includes a cruise to Alaska, a trip aboard one of the largest cruise ships in the world, and one of the cheapest trips aboard a new ship that we’ve seen.

-If you want to do your own search, you can do so on Orbitz (with up to $750 in onboard credit in some cases).
+If you want to do your own search, you can do so on Expedia (which searches all the cruise lines for the best deals).

 The fares shown below are at the time of writing and subject to change.
 All fares are on a per-person basis for interior cabins, before taxes and port fees.

-Note: This article contains links to Orbitz that are affiliate links.
+Note: This article contains links to Expedia that are affiliate links.
 If you decide to book through one of these links, we receive a small commission at no extra cost to you.

 6 Night Caribbean Cruise From Miami on Carnival